Design History

 Animations were in vogue at this time, so I went mental with them.
 Pretty much everything on this version of the site is animated.

 At least the text is kinda readable now; although still not great.
-If you want to take a look at this version of my design history in all its animated glory, here you go.
+If you want to take a look at this version of the site, in all its animated glory, here you go.

 I still have no idea why I went with orange, but I did.
-Here’s the original Ghost blog from June 2017:
+Here’s the original Ghost blog:

 I head learned a lot about web design over the preceding years.
 Because of this, we’re starting to see better typography, more focus on content and more white space.